Pastors and Staff

 Carrie, a native of Summerville, South Carolina, grew up “running up and down the aisles”* of Dorchester Presbyterian Church where she was ordained as a Teaching Elder in October 2013.
 Carrie is a graduate of Presbyterian College and Columbia Theological Seminary.
 Prior to seminary, Carrie served as Director of Christian Education in churches in Tampa, Florida and Charleston, South Carolina.

-Carrie was recently married to her best friend, Hamilton.
-Together they enjoy smoking BBQ and cooking, watching college football (even if he does pull for the wrong team) and hanging out with friends and family on their front porch in Decatur.
+Carrie is married to her best friend, Hamilton.
+Together they have two beautiful children, Miller and Violet.
+They also enjoy smoking BBQ and cooking, watching college football (even if Hamilton does pull for the wrong team) and hanging out with friends and family.

 Founded in 1890 with 14 charter members, Buford Presbyterian Church previously stood on Main Street in downtown Buford, Georgia.
 The building was destroyed by fire in 1922 and replaced in 1925 with a sturdier brick building at 170 Main Street.
 During the 1920's the church grew to about 60 members and was supplied by students from Columbia Theological Seminary.
 Membership grew slowly and a full-time pastor was not called until 1973 when the Rev. Bill Crosland was installed.

 In 1974 the Greater Atlanta Presbytery purchased the current 8-acre lot on Buford Highway in Sugar Hill, GA.
 The groundbreaking ceremony for the new building was held on July 10, 1983, and the congregation celebrated Holy Communion in the new sanctuary on October 14, 1984.
 The building underwent re-modeling and enlargement including a new sanctuary and educational space in 1996-1997.
 We added additional facilities in 2003 including the Fellowship Hall and additional educational space.